 South Florida State College Tobacco Free Resources

-The Department of Health is available as a resource to all Florida residents.
+Tobacco Free Florida/Florida QuitLine (1-877-822-6669) is a resource made available to Florida residents by the Florida Department of Health.
 Included are five counseling sessions (eight for pregnant women), self-help materials, and coupons for nicotine replacement therapy (NRT) assistance.
-Counselors are available 24 hours a day, and resources are provided in English and Spanish. www.tobaccofreeflorida.com or www.floridaquitline.com
+Counselors are available 24 hours a day, and resources are provided in English and Spanish.

 Local AHEC Tobacco Training and Cessation Programs are available to help you.
 These are five-week programs that will help you become tobacco free.
 Register Today for FREE.
 Nicotine Replacement Therapy (NRT) patches are available at NO COST.
 For more information about attending any of these classes or to register, please call 1-877-252-6094.